Battle of Kápolna: The revolt from Tiszafüred, and its consequences

 There is no doubt that Dembiński's personality has also contributed to much criticism of his activities: on several occasions, he has shifted responsibility to his subordinates and his defensive leading methods have led to clashes with his staff.

 During the retreat, Dembiński once again proved his incompetence as a commander.
-The movement against the commander-in-chief had broke out in Klapka's corps, and the senior officers declared that they would only follow Dembiński's orders if they were countersigned by Klapka, Görgei or General Mihály Répásy.
+The movement against the commander-in-chief had broken out in Klapka's corps, and the senior officers declared that they would only follow Dembiński's orders if they were countersigned by Klapka, Görgei or General Mihály Répásy.
 The unusual demand in terms of military subordination was explained by the unpleasant experiences during the month in which Dembiński was the commander-in-chief.
 However, during this revolt, the senior officers respected the political norms typical of civilian states.
 At Görgei's suggestion, Government commissioner Bertalan Szemere, a powerful representative of the political power, was invited to the officers' meeting in Tiszafüred from 3 March and asked to mediate between them and Henryk Dembiński.
 Szemere, accompanied by the corps commanders, went to Dembiński and tried to persuade him to hold a council of war.
 Dembiński refused to do so, and Szemere relieved him of his command and temporarily entrusted it to Görgei.

-Having heard about the events in Tiszafüred, Kossuth went to the camp with the intention of shooting Görgei in the head, whom he considered the instigator of the officers’s revolt, and Dembiński’s replacement.
+Having heard about the events in Tiszafüred, Kossuth went to the camp with the intention of shooting Görgei in the head, whom he considered the instigator of the officers's revolt, and Dembiński's replacement.
 He took the Minister of War, Lázár Mészáros, and Major General Antal Vetter, the head of the Ministry's General Staff Department, with him to the camp.
 Vetter's trip to the camp was also recommended by Szemere, who said he was "an authority".
 Kossuth understood the hint, and before leaving for the camp he offered Vetter the high commandment.
 Vetter expressed his willingness, in case Kossuth could find no other worthy candidate, but stipulated that his appointment could only be made after the Tiszafüred inquiry had been completed.